jacobkap/crimebythenumbers/docs/subsetting.md

 # Subsetting: Making big things small

-Subsetting data is a way to take a large data set and reduce it to a smaller one better suited for answering a specific question.
+Subsetting data is a way to take a large data set and reduce it to a smaller one that is better suited for answering a specific question.
 This is useful when you have a lot of data in the data set that isn't relevant to your research.
 Reducing it to a smaller data set makes it easier to manage, both in understanding your data and avoiding have a huge file that could slow down R.

 ## Select specific values